syntax-tree/mdast/readme.md

   | InlineCode | Link | LinkReference | Strong | Text
 ```

-**Phrasing** content represent the text in a document, and its markup.
+**Phrasing** content represent the text in a document and its markup.

 ## Extensions

 Markdown syntax is often extended.
 It is not a goal of this specification to list all possible extensions.
+However,
-However, a short list of frequently used extensions are shown below.
+a short list of frequently used extensions are shown below.

 ### GFM